HOUSING FOR ALL

 City Hall should focus on providing affordable housing for every Portlander who needs it, instead of guaranteeing profits for developers.
 Market speculation and a lack of basic tenant protections are driving Portlanders from their homes and into the streets.
 The city spends millions subsidizing private development and out-of-state corporations.
 City Hall should instead work to guarantee the right of housing to all Portlanders.

 Salem is blocking us from two crucial protections: Rent control and a ban on no-cause evictions.
 Portland City Council must recognize their power to pressure Republicans and Democrats in Salem to hand over local control to Portlanders so we can solve the rent and houselessness crisis.

 Here in Portland, we must think outside the for-profit developer box to create permanently affordable housing.
 City Hall should buy and refurbish multifamily housing and remove it from the market to keep it permanently affordable.
 Let’s bypass the middleman and launch a visionary public option for affordable home construction.
-The city should redirect subsidies for luxury housing into affordable housing efforts.
+The city should redirect development subsidies into affordable housing efforts.
 The city must also decriminalize houselessness.
 Poverty is not a crime, and people deserve to be treated with respect and dignity.

 “Let’s bypass the middleman and launch a visionary public option for affordable home construction.”

 — Julia DeGraw

 Salem is staying our hands by refusing to lift their ban on rent control and just-cause evictions.
 These tools will help solve the housing crisis.
 City Council should lobby Salem to lift the bans—not cow-tow to developer and landlord interests.